woodenfox/Stellarin-Practa-Template/replit.md

 ## Overview

-This is a minimal starter template for building Practa - interactive wellbeing experiences that can be submitted to the Stellarin app.
-Fork this template to create your own Practa, test it locally, and submit it for review.
+This is a Replit-powered development environment for creating Practa - interactive wellbeing experiences for the Stellarin app.
+Use Replit's AI to describe what you want to build, iterate on your design, preview it in real-time, and submit it for review.

+**No coding experience required.** Just describe your idea to Replit AI and it will build your Practa for you.

 ## What is a Practa?